Coal industry praises Northam decision to sign tax credit

 RICHMOND, Va.
-(AP) — A decision by Gov. Ralph Northam to reinstate a tax credit for certain coal producers is drawing praise from an industry group and lawmakers in southwest Virginia, who say it could spur economic growth.
-But environmental groups say the bill is a useless corporate giveaway.
+(AP) — Southwest Virginia lawmakers and coal industry representatives see hope for economic development in Gov. Ralph Northam’s decision to sign a bill reinstating a pared-down tax credit for certain coal producers, but environmental groups call the move a wasteful corporate giveaway.

-The previous version of the credit expired in 2016.
-Then-Gov. Terry McAuliffe vetoed previous attempts to bring it back.
+The measure Northam signed earlier this month revives a tax credit that expired in 2016, after previous legislative attempts to bring it back were vetoed by former Gov. Terry McAuliffe.

-This year’s bill whittles down the recipients and expected cost to the state.
-Only producers of metallurgical coal, which is used in steel production, are eligible.
+This year’s bill is different in that it whittles down the recipients and expected cost to the state – only producers of metallurgical coal, used in steel production, are eligible.
+Before the credit expired, producers of steam coal, used to produce electricity, also qualified.

+Northam said in a statement provided by his spokesman that he signed the legislation because he believes it will help metallurgical coal stay competitive and boost southwest Virginia’s economy.

 Most Read Business Stories